Kings County Distillery

 Kings County Distillery is a distillery located at the Brooklyn Navy Yard in Brooklyn, New York City.
 It produces corn whiskey, bourbon whiskey, and rye whiskey, as well as other American craft whiskeys.
+It has been described as the oldest operating distillery in New York City.

 History

 Kings County Distillery was founded by Colin Spoelman and David Haskell in 2009, spurred by changes in New York State law regarding the licensing of microdistilleries.
-It officially began production out of its 330 sqft warehouse in April 2010.
+It officially began production out of its 330 sqft warehouse in April 2010 The name "Kings County" refers to the official county designation of Brooklyn.

 In 2012, the distillery moved into the Brooklyn Navy Yard and installed copper whiskey stills imported from Scotland.
 The distillery focuses on American whiskeys, being named part of America's New Whiskey Rebellion by Whiskey Advocate, with unusual whiskeys like a Peated Bourbon, American Single Malt, and a craft Bottled in bond bourbon.
-The distillery also makes Empire Rye, a project to establish a new standard of identity for New York made rye with other craft distillers.
+The distillery also makes Empire Rye, a project to establish a new standard of identity for New York-made rye with other craft distillers.